isomerpages/nlb-nas-corporate/_former-ford-factory/visit/tours.md

 ### GROUP VISITS

-For groups with more than 8 persons, please email enquiry@nlb.gov.sg, please make a private booking.
+For groups with more than 8 persons, please email enquiry@nlb.gov.sg, do make a private booking.
 Prior booking is required for all group visits.